How-To

 Re-engagementInactive subscribers with known interestRecover attention or clean the listSending too many reminders

-If you’re new to template building, first define the message goal, audience segment, offer, objection, CTA, and follow-up step.
-Mailneo’s guide to creating email templates is a useful companion for setting up reusable structure before you write campaign copy.
+If you're building template structure from scratch, define the message goal, audience segment, offer, objection, CTA, and follow-up step first.
+Our guide to creating email templates covers that groundwork.

 Weak: